beekley/plunder/README.md

 * Write rules.
 * Come up with title.
-* Set up pipline to Tabletop Simulator.
+* Create a first "release".
-* Create a first "release" zip.
+* Set up pipline to Tabletop Simulator (using "release" image URLs).